Current Group Members

 PhD student

 Tom is originally from south London, he completed his masters degree in chemistry at the University of Sussex, with his masters research being on the solid-state synthesis of naphthalene diimides for applications in organic photovoltaics.
 Tom is currently working under the CDT of Topological Design, and is working on designing and fabricating organic field effect transistors (OFETs) based on new supramolecular organic semiconducting materials.
-Outside of chemistry, Tom enjoys playing guitar and bass, bouldering, and training with the university’s swimming team.
+Outside of chemistry, Tom enjoys going to the gym and playing guitar and bass.

 Contact: tel210@student.bham.ac.uk